-#24 Walk the Chesapeake & Ohio Canal National Historic Park
+24. Walk the C&O Canal National Historic Park

 The moving, yet somber slab of black granite is etched with the names of the 58,000 soldiers who lost their lives in the Vietnam War.
 The Vietnam Veterans Memorial was designed by Moya Lin and is stunning.

-Lay your eyes on the powerful and haunting Korean Memorial.
+Lay your eyes on the powerful and haunting Korean Memorial, another in the District of Columbia national park service.
 It is my very favorite memorial in Washington, DC, and what a tearjerker it is.
 The statues, depicting the troops living in the trenches, is so moving that it provokes the tears every time.

 A beautifully designed tribute to 3rd US President and author of the Declaration of Independence, Thomas Jefferson, is located on the banks of the Potomac River.
 The Jefferson Memorial, modeled after the Pantheon of Rome, is the perfect place for prime viewing of the cherry trees of spring and is even more stately and gorgeous at night.

-Housing a massive collection of things related to aviation is the National Air and Space Museum.
-Its incredible collection includes the Spirit of St. Louis (the plane that Charles Lindbergh flew), the Wright Brothers’ original 1903 Flyer (that made the first flight across the Atlantic), and plenty of rockets, missiles, and aircraft.
+Discover an awe-inspiring collection of aviation artifacts at the National Air and Space Museum.
+See priceless pieces such as the Spirit of St. Louis, flown by Charles Lindbergh, the Wright Brothers’ original 1903 Flyer that made history by crossing the Atlantic, and an impressive variety of rockets, missiles and aircraft.

 A political hub and great place for books, readings, and seeing authors is Politics and Prose.
 It is DC’s premier independent bookstore with a jam-packed event calendar and four locations.